MihailoMartinovic/SAVIC/docs/04-about-milunka.rst

 She was assigned to the Drina Division of the Serbian Army.
 As a soldier, she took part in war conflicts and especially stood out in the Battle of Skadar.
 After the short First Balkan War (1912-1913), Milunka Savić took part in the Second Balkan War (1913), which began immediately after the end of the First Balkan War and was fought between Bulgaria and Serbia due to a territorial dispute.
-In both wars, the Serbs lost around 70,000 soldiers: 30,000 in the First and about 40,000 in the Second Balkan War.
 Milunka Savić first became famous in the Battle of Bregalnica, when she was also wounded.
 In hospital, the medical staff realized that they were treating a woman.
 Also in hospital, she was awarded the rank of lieutenant sergeant and the Karađorđe star.
 Although still wounded, she returned to the front line to her comrades.